praveensuresh1110/Ex.No.-1.2---Design-and-Draft-the-given-2D-Sketches-in-modelling-software./README.md

-# Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.
+[ex 1.2 drawing.pdf](https://github.com/user-attachments/files/23167114/ex.1.2.drawing.pdf)# Ex.No.-1.2-Design and Draft the given 2D Sketches in modelling software.

 ## AIM
  To sketch the given drawing with dimensions using fusion 360 tool.